parz3val/Codavt/noted/cosmic_notes.md

 - abstraction in programming is giving reference to objects, to hide the details of implementation so that we can reuse them more easily, or test with better coverage.

->>  vocabulary of Gerard Meszaros's book
+> > vocabulary of Gerard Meszaros's book

 - **Test Double** - Any pretend object that is just used in testing as a replacement to the real object for various reasons.
 Mesazaros's doubles are: -

   - **Dummy** - Dummy's are objects that are created and just around, but not actually used.
 They are just used to fill the parameter lists and stuff.
   - **Fake** - These are striped down versions of real objects and have working implementations of the real objects.
 But using shortcuts in implementation for the tests makes them unsuitable for production. (for instance: In memory database)
   - **Mocks** - Mocks are the objects that are preprogrammed with the expectations of the calls they are to receive and answers the formulate.
   - **Stubs** - Stubs provide canned answers to calls made during the test, and don't respond to anything outside of their prorgamming bound
   - **Spies** - Spies are the stubs that record some information on how they are called.
 (For instance: an email service that records how many emails were sent)

 - **"Tell Don't Ask"** principle, which encourages you to tell an object to do something rather than rip data out of an object to do it in client code.

 - work at the highest level of abstraction possible rather than doing checks on the behavior of intermediary collaborators

-### Relationship between TDD and DDD**
+### Relationship between TDD and DDD\*\*

 TDD comes from the tradition of xP out of Detroit School and focuse on behavior and state design through iteration of tests.
 (Think of RGR cycle).
 The TDD community follows the mockists and classicist ideologies in testing, where you test for behavior with mocks and with/without doubles respectively.
 The idea of TDD is to have a better coverage for the SUT and iterate.

 But in DDD, we use TDD as a design inspiration and testing practice/inspiration as second.
 Object testing with fakes is at the heart of TDD because we want to test for both the state and behavior of the SUT, rather than writing small coverage tests for intermediary collaborators.

+### Some notes on architecture from Martin Fowler

+> > "“Architecture is about the important stuff.
+Whatever that is”.

+- Ralph Johnson

 ## Further reading:

     - `https://refactoring.com/` - Guide to refactoring and design by Martin Fowler

     - `https://martinfowler.com/architecture/` - Guide about the architecture of
     the enterprise apps.

     - Mocks aren't stubs- `https://martinfowler.com/articles/mocksArentStubs.`htmlGuide on testing with mocks and stubs.

     - Behavior Driven Development (BDD) : `https://dannorth.net/introducing-bdd/`